 An assistant credit/collections manager is similar to a clerk and is often responsible for maintaining customer accounts.
 Additionally, this position may require the ability to prepare customer credit profiles and requests, provide and follow up with references, and coordinate with customer service colleagues as needed.

-A credit manager builds relationships externally with clients and internally with other departments.
-Core responsibilities typically include evaluating clients, analyzing reports and leading meetings.
+A credit manager has developed collaboration skills to build relationships externally with clients and internally with other departments.
+Core responsibilities often include evaluating clients, analyzing reports and leading meetings.
 A credit manager’s responsibilities and duties also might include:

 - Determining the credit worthiness of potential and current customers